-The new Framework has only been in applied for a little over a year.
-Accordingly, it is difficult to draw any credible conclusions regarding the level of MCL prescribed under the new Framework.
-However, from the data gathered to date, we have seen that:
+The Framework has only been in applied for two years.
+Accordingly, it is difficult to draw any credible conclusions regarding the MCL level prescribed under the Framework.
+However, from data gathered to date, we have seen that:

-- The level of MCL requirements are lower under the new Framework when comparing time periods of similar levels of outstandings. - The MCL amounts prescribed by the new Framework appear to more closely track the level of outstandings than with the previous NEM prudential regime. - The level of outstandings did not exceed MCL in the year 2014, while there were periods where outstandings were above MCL in all other years (2011, 2012, and 2013). - The gap between the MCL level and the outstandings is consistently smaller under the new Framework.
+- MCL requirements under the Framework are lower than MCL requirements determined under the previous prudential regime for similar levels of outstandings. - MCL amounts prescribed by the Framework appear to follow the profile of outstandings better than the previous NEM prudential regime. - The level of outstandings did not exceed MCL in 2014 and 2015, while in other years (2011, 2012 and 2013) under the previous prudential regime, the level of outstandings did exceed the corresponding MCL over a number of periods - The gap between MCL levels and corresponding outstandings levels is consistently smaller under the Framework.

-All of the above observations may be due to the particular nature of trading, prices and demand levels in the NEM for the year 2014.
-AEMO will compare the next few years of data before drawing any plausible conclusions regarding the overall effectiveness of the new prudential Framework.
-However, initial assessments do suggest that the new Framework is working as intended, and has not lead to an increase in MCL levels (on aggregate) for market participants.
-In fact, MCL levels appear to be below those during comparable time periods under the previous MCL methodology, and better match the actual level of outstandings in the NEM.
+All of the above observations may be due to the particular nature of trading, prices and demand levels in the NEM for 2015.
+AEMO will continue to monitor Framework performance over the next few years to support any conclusion on the overall effectiveness of the new prudential Framework.

+Initial assessment completed over 2014 and 2015 suggests that the Framework is working as intended, and has not led to an increase in MCL levels (on aggregate) for market participants.
+In fact, MCLs calculated under the Framework are less than the MCLs imposed on market participants during comparable time periods under the previous MCL methodology, and better match the actual level of outstandings in the NEM.